NatureServe-Canada/EBARTools/resources/Readme.txt

-Ecosystem-based Automated Range (EBAR) ZIP package for selected species � NatureServe Canada 2020 under CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/)
+Ecosystem-based Automated Range (EBAR) ZIP package for selected species Copyright NatureServe Canada 2022 under CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/)

 This ZIP package should contain the following files:
 - EBARxxxxx.pdf (map and metadata for EBAR for selected species)
 - EBARMethods.pdf (background information on range map production, ecoshape sources and related topics)
 - Ecoshape.* (files comprising polygons shapefile of original ecoshapes for EBAR for selected species)
 - EcoshapeOverview.* (files comprising polygons shapefile of generalized ecoshapes for EBAR for selected species)
+- UsageType.* (if applicable, files comprising polygons shapefile of usage type, of generalized ecoshapes for EBAR for selected species)
 - RangeMap.csv (table of species and range attributes for EBAR for selected species)
 - RangeMapEcoshape.csv (table of per-ecoshape attributes for EBAR for selected species)
 - Jurisdiction.csv (table of jurisdictions)